thawon/orchard/README.md

 # Orchard Coding test

-The project has been created to demonstrate my web development skills to Orchard Marking
+The project has been created to demonstrate my web development skills to Orchard